^

 • ECG.

-• Consultation of a neurologist.
+• Consultation with a neurologist.

-• Consultation of a gynecologist (for women).
+• Gynecologist consultation (for women).

 • General urine analysis.

-• Serological analysis - to detect markers of syphilis, antibodies to cytomegalovirus.
-Toxoplasma, HSV, P. Carinii.
+• Serological analysis - to detect markers of syphilis, antibodies to cytomegalovirus, toxoplasma, HSV, P. carinii.

 • Immunological examination (immune status).

-Terms of clinical examination
+Periods of medical examination

 Stage of the disease

-The number of CD4 + lymphocytes in 1 μl of blood
+The number of CD4+ lymphocytes in 1 µl of blood

 Interval (in weeks)